Löwenstein Family, circa 1915

 About me and my research

-My paternal ancestors came from southern Italy between 1884 and 1905.
+My paternal ancestors came from Southern Italy between 1884 and 1905.
 One branch however had its origins in Kaunas (Kovno), Lithuania.
 My surname should be Calzaretta but for some reason after my great-grandfather and his parents arrived in the US, it was changed to Calzareth.
 Most people with the Calzaretta surname can trace their origins back to Oliveto Citra near Salerno in Campania, Italy.
-My Micallo (Michaels) ancestors lived in the city of Naples while the Dellamonica family was originally from Cava de' Tirreni (near Salerno).
-The LDS Church has not yet been permitted to microfilm the records of the province of Salerno.
-This means I have not had access to most of the records that still exist in Italian archives concerning these families.
+My Micallo (Michaels) ancestors lived in the city of Naples while the Della Monica family was originally from Cava de' Tirreni (near Salerno).
+FamilySearch recently digitized the vital records of the province of Salerno and they are now online at Antenanti.
+I have visited the archives in Salerno twice, but have not yet come close to exhausting the vital records and notary documents that are stored there.

 My goal in doing this research is to have more than just a family tree with lists of people's names and dates.
 I'm motivated by the desire to learn more about the details of my ancestors' lives.
 It's fascinating to learn about their occupations, immigration, daily lives and how they fit into the larger scope of history.
 Personal interviews, archival records and the assistance of relatives and fellow researchers have all provided invaluable assistance.
-My plan is to write a book.
-That however is a long ways off as there is still much information waiting to be uncovered.
+My plan is to someday write a book.
+I don't anticipate arriving at that point in the near future as there is still much information waiting to be uncovered.
 Until that time this site serves as a way to update everyone on what I've learned so far.

 If you have any questions, I'd be glad to answer them.
 Thank you for your interest in my research.